By Claire Bacon, ACN, CNC

 So, what can we do?
 Lots of things!
 Essentially, we want to utilize antioxidant vitamins A, C and E along with essential fatty acids (Omega 3 fish oils) to help defend against free radicals and maintain the integrity of our cell membranes.
 In addition, we want easily absorbable calcium to fuel our white blood cells and essential fatty acids to deliver the calcium to the tissues.
 (Note that calcium carbonate is not the same thing and can actually be detrimental to health.)

-We also need zinc and vitamin D to help our immune receptors to work properly.
-We can also use herbal strategies to stimulate key immune components and strengthen the system as a whole.
+We also need zinc and vitamin D to help our immune receptors work properly.
+And we can use herbal strategies to stimulate key immune components and strengthen the system as a whole.

 As mentioned before, diet plays a huge role in keeping the gut lining and our other mucosal linings intact.
 Avoiding potential allergens and eating clean will keep your defenses strong against foreign invaders.